lintonye/lintonye/_posts/2017-05-09-react-for-designers-interviews.md

 I believe designers and developers should both learn a bit about the profession of the other side.
 Armed with a holistic understanding of how design and engineering fit together to create great products, we will become better designers and better developers.

 As a developer who's benefited from learning design, I'm convinced that designers want to learn some coding as well.
-That is why I got so excited about creating a React Native course tailored for designers (excited about the course too?
+That is why I got so excited about creating a React Native course tailored for designers.

+[//]: (excited about the course too?
 Sign up [here](/react-course-for-designers.html) and I'll keep you in the loop).

 Wait a second.
 Am I just thinking in the vacuum though?
 I decided to [ask Designer News](https://www.designernews.co/stories/82837-react-native-course-for-designers-anyone).
 The result?
 I was totally blown away!
 The post has been the top story for more than a day and stayed on the front page for more than a week.
 Shortly after the post, 13 designers booked a call with me and wished to offer help.
 Wow!
 13 real people were willing to spare 30 minutes out of their busy schedules to talk to a complete stranger -- me.
 There must be something that resonates with them!